AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 }
 {% endhighlight %}

-Important tot note how we used **@ContentChildren** to give us access to the functions on the error component.
-Making it a breeze to remove or show error messages.
+It is important to note how we used **@ContentChildren** to give us access to the functions on the error component.
+This makes it a breeze to remove or show error messages.

 Two other important things to note:

-1. Because we projecting content into more than one slot we need to use **CSS** selectors to select the content per `<ng-content>` slot.
+1. Because we are projecting content into more than one slot we need to use **CSS** selectors to select the content per **ng-content** slot.
-2. We need to reset the display of the error messages on each change detection cycle.
-In this case it is best done using the **ngDoCheck** lifecycle hook.
+2. We need to reset the error messages on each change detection cycle.
+In this case it is best done using the **ngDoCheck** lifecycle hook as this is triggered for every change detection cycle.

 And here we have our first solution.
 It works, displaying only the highest priority defined error message.